 Figure 61—One-to-one Poll Compact frame format

-The RPA Hash and RPA Prand fields shall be set as specified in 10.38.10.2.1.
+When the One-to-one Poll Compact frame is transmitted to a single responder selected during contention based initialization and setup (as described in 10.38.3.3), the RPA Hash field shall be set to ResponderRPA_Hash as specified in 10.38.10.2.1.
+Otherwise, the RPA Hash field shall be set to InitiatorRPA_Hash as specified in 10.38.10.2.1.
+The RPA Prand field shall be set as specified in 10.38.10.2.1.
 In the scope of a ranging round, the value of RPA_prand as conveyed in this frame shall be used to compute the RPA_hash used in all subsequent frames, until the initiator transmits another One-to-one Poll Compact frame or a One-to-many Poll Compact frame.

+… Other Compact frames to be added….

 10.38.10.2.1 Private addresses (#8, #644)